 Dairy products are key ingredients in a number of our favorite dessert pies and cakes.
-Low in fat, high in protein, and super versatile, buttermilk has long been one of Martha’s secret-weapon ingredients in the kitchen.
-It plays an essential role in her pancakes, biscuits, cornbread, fried chicken, and so much more.
+Low in fat, high in protein, and super versatile, buttermilk has long been one of our secret-weapon ingredients in the kitchen.
+It plays an essential role in our pancakes, biscuits, cornbread, fried chicken, and so much more.
 But Martha's new favorite way to use buttermilk?
 In a pie!
-On the latest episode of Martha Bakes, Martha makes an exquisite buttermilk pie with her longtime friend Sara Foster, a North Carolina-based chef and cookbook author.
-Sara’s recipe for this traditional Southern delicacy comes from her mother, and it's definitely a keeper.
+Sara Foster's recipe, a North Carolina-based chef and cookbook author, for the traditional Southern delicacy comes from her mother, and it's definitely a keeper.
 But we aren't stopping there—we're also sharing two other desserts that use two delicious cultured dairy products: crème fraîche and yogurt.
 Get a sneak peek at the recipes below.

 Pistachio-Rhubarb Yogurt Cake

 Is it spring yet?
 Bookmark this recipe for when rhubarb hits the market, then roast the ephemeral pink stalks to crown this unbelievably moist yogurt cake.
 Ground pistachios in the batter add just the right amount of crunch in our Pistachio-Rhubarb Yogurt Cake.

-Tangy crème fraîche enriches the filling of this streusel-topped plum pie without weighing it down.
+Tangy crème fraîche enriches the filling of this streusel-topped Plum-and-Créme-Fraîche Pie without weighing it down.
 It also offsets the sweetness of the fruit perfectly.
 You'll want to make this time and time again—while it's in season.